 We’ve made several changes in your logs and Check Details reports to accommodate Concurrent Monitoring.

 Your Concurrent Monitoring checks appear in your monitor logs alongside your standard monitoring checks.
 Your concurrent checks appear with a four-dot icon before the name.
-The check with the four black dots is representative of the entire group of checks (called the overall check) showing averaged data based on the different checks conducted concurrently (see figure below).
+The check with the four black dots represents the entire group of checks (called the overall check) showing averaged data based on the different checks conducted concurrently (see figure below).

 Note: Waterfall data is not aggregated and averaged in the overall Check Details report.

-You can include the contributing individual checks in your logs as well.
+You can include the contributing individual checks on a dashboard level or individual tiles.

 - Click the gear icon at the top-right corner of the monitor log tile.

-- Check the Show partial measurements box on the Tile tab.
+- Check the Show partial checks box on the Tile tab.

 - Click Set (see figure below).